psarando/shire-reckoning/README.md

-So if Shire Mid-year’s Day corresponded more or less with Gregorian June 23, then so did the Kings' Reckoning "Mid-year’s Day" (Loëndë), and if Shire New Year's Day corresponded more or less with Gregorian December 23, then so did the Kings' Reckoning New Year's Day.
+So if Shire Mid-year’s Day corresponded more or less with Gregorian June 23, then so did the Kings' Reckoning "Mid-year’s Day" (Loëndë), and if Shire New Year's Day corresponded more or less with Gregorian December 23, then so did the Kings' Reckoning New Year's Day (Yestarë).

 As explained above, the Shire and Gondor calendars would not stay in sync over the centuries with a Gregorian calendar due to their differences in leap-year rules,